 If you are eager to start your vegetable garden then prepare the beds by fertilizing using manure or compost and sow vegetables under glass while the weather is still cold.
 Late February is the perfect time to plant Allium Vegetables such as Onions, Shallots and Garlic.
 Currently bags of bulbs are starting at 1.99 with a very large selection in stock.

 Spring is fully upon us!
-The most symbolic plant of the Spring, the Daffodil, is in full bloom leasing new life into the previously gray landscape the Winter had provided us with.
+The most symbolic plant of the Spring, the Daffodil, is in full bloom leasing new life into the previously gray landscape we became far too familiar with over the Winter.

 As the rain becomes less frequent we all must remember to be on water watch.
 Plants in our garden may begin to receive a lot less water than they are used to.
 This is extra prominent with potted plants that are dried out.
 Simply head out into the garden on dry evenings and give them all a drink.

 Once the Spring comes around we often forget that Britains weather isn't always trustworthy.
 Even in fully fledged Spring we can get some unwanted late frosts.
 It is important when planting tender seedlings to use fleece or cloches to protect them on such cold nights.

 Although it is very tempting to ignore any gardening tasks and just enjoy the weather it is important to maintain the well-being of your garden if you want it to survive the whole Summer period.

 Battle the Weeds

 The weather is perfect for both wanted growth and unwanted growth alike.
 When spending time in the garden pull out any unwanted weeds you may see.
 It is important that you try to remove any roots the weed may leave behind.
 If the problem is getting out of control we suggest using chemical control such a Weedkiller.
 However, if not used carefully and correctly may damage your plants.